Chemistry

 Breadth Requirements: Natural Sciences

 Note: 1.
+Restricted to students in the following programs: Specialist in Biological Chemistry, Specialist in Chemistry, Major in Biochemistry, Major in Chemistry 2.
 Lectures are shared with CHMB20H3.
-2. Students interested in taking C-level Physical Chemistry courses should take PHYA10H3 instead of PHYA11H3.
+3. Students interested in taking C-level Physical Chemistry courses should take PHYA10H3 instead of PHYA11H3.
 Some C-level Physical Chemistry courses have PHYA21H3 and MATB41H3 as prerequisites, and PHYA21H3 requires PHYA10H3 as a prerequisite.

 CHMB31H3 - Introduction to Inorganic Chemistry